crystalcommerce/Frontend-Standards/README.md

 ### <a name='general'>General</a>

-- Use [humans.txt](https://github.com/crystalcommerce/Heisenberg/blob/master/humans.txt) to include the designers, dev's and clients name of the project
+- Edit [humans.txt](https://github.com/crystalcommerce/Heisenberg/blob/master/humans.txt) to include the designers, dev's and clients name of the project

 ### <a name='html'>HTML & Liquid</a>